Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Documentations

-More details can be found in manuals in "Documentations" folder.
+The comments in "UserMain.m" and "UserData.xlsm" explain basic functions.
+More details and advanced functions can be found in manuals in "Documentations" folder.

 ## Contact